calebporzio/sushi/README.md

 ## How It Works
 Under the hood, this package creates and caches a SQLite database JUST for this model.
 It addes a table and populates the rows.
 If, for whatever reason, it can't cache a .sqlite file, it will default to using an in-memory sqlite database.

-SQLite is really fast, and my quick little benchmark with a 200 row model added a .009 second overhead to my application.
-"That's a number I can live with!" -- Penguins